 Signing up for Studies

-Sign up to participate in studies by using Sona Systems,the online experiment management system used by the psychology department.
-Emails containing information on how to access the Sona System website will be sent to all students who participate in experiments.
-The subject line will read “Special Announcement: Psychology Subject Pool”.
+Sign up to participate in studies by using Sona Systems, the online experiment management system used by the psychology department.
+Email messages containing information on how to access the Sona Systems website will be sent to all students who participate in experiments.
+The subject line will read “Special Announcement: Psychology Subject Pool.”
 All experimental sessions for which students may sign-up will be posted online.
-Postings begin on September 14th, and will continue to be posted throughout the semester until the deadline date, January 17th.
+Postings begin in September and will continue to be posted throughout the semester until the deadline date.

 Students may sign up for a total of four hours of experimental sessions at any time during the semester of the psychology course.
 However, they are encouraged not to leave their participation to the last few weeks of the semester, since there could be difficulties in finding experiments at the last minute.

 - All of the posted sessions are acceptable for any course